wp-plugins/wpnextpreviouslink/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Check setting from the setting menu from admin panel

+See more details and usages guide here http://codeboxr.com/product/show-next-previous-article-wordpress-plugin

 == Frequently Asked Questions ==